-- CIE xyY spans the entire color gamut that is visible for a human eye, but it is not perceptually uniform: the perceived difference between two colors with a given distance apart greatly depends on the location in the color space.
-The CIE Lab color space is a mathematical approach to define a perceptually uniform color space.
-It exceeds the gamut of other color spaces and is device independent.
-Hence, it is frequently used to map color from one space to another. - The L component denotes lightness.
+- CIE xyY spans the entire color gamut that is visible for a human eye, but it is not perceptually uniform uniform.
+CIE Lab color space is a mathematical approach to define a perceptually uniform color space. - The L component denotes lightness.
 It depends on the luminance Y but adjusted to perception to create a uniform scale (1 unit difference is perceived as the same lightness change).
-It typically ranges between 0 and 100, with L=0 representing black, and L=100 being white. - The a^ component represents the red/green opponents.
+It typically ranges between 0 and 100, with L = 0 representing black, and L = 100 being white. - The a component represents the red/green opponents.
 Negative values correspond to green, while positive values correspond to red.
-The values often range from -128 to 127. $a^ = 0$ denotes a neutral gray. - The b^ component represents the blue/yellow opponents.
+The values often range from -128 to 127. a = 0 denotes a neutral gray. - The b component represents the blue/yellow opponents.
 Negative values correspond to blue, while positive values correspond to yellow.
-The values often range from -128 to 127. $b^ = 0$ denotes a neutral gray.
+The values often range from -128 to 127. b = 0 denotes a neutral gray.